MCP server

 DatoCMS has 40+ resources and 150+ API endpoints.
 Exposing all of them would overwhelm any LLM.
 Instead, we provide 10 carefully designed tools organized in three layers (discovery → planning → execution) that guide the AI through a natural workflow:

-Discovery layer - Tools that help explore what's available (no API token required):
+Discovery layer - Tools that help explore what's available:

 resources: List all available API resources grouped by theme